The Fight for Wild Rivers

-There's a growing number of people who say the government's proposal would not actually achieve its goal of flood mitigation, and that there are more suitable alternatives.
+There's a growing number of people who say the government's proposal would not achieve its goal of flood mitigation, arguing there are more suitable alternatives.

 The Save the Blue Mountains Wild Rivers campaign says raising the dam wall is an an 'improper solution' and would encourage the development of new residential estates on nearby floodplain areas.

 The campaign is also concerned about the environmental risks that come with raising the dam wall, and the potential threats to water quality.